Show All Answers

 Once additional carts are purchased, they have the same options as your primary cart; blue PAYT bags or the annual hang tag.

-Yes.
-As of the beginning of Phase 2 of our new cart rollout which will occur on Monday, July 5th, 2021, residents will have the option of purchasing an annual hang tag for $75 per year.
-You can purchase these hang tags either online at cityofmalden.org/trash or by visiting the City of Malden Treasurer’s Office at Malden City Hall.
+Yes. residents have the option of purchasing an annual trash tag for $75 per year.
+You can purchase them online or by visiting the City of Malden Treasurer’s Office at Malden City Hall.

 You must contact Malden City Hall to report a damaged cart.
 After the process is completed and provided that replacement carts are available, the Malden DPW will arrange for drop off of the new cart as well as pickup of the damage cart.
 Residents must turn in the damaged cart to receive a new one.